cakesolutions/play-scala-template.g8/src/main/g8/README.md

 ## $project_description$

-Before writing any code in this repository be sure to read the documentation in the [docs](./doc) directory, this provides guidelines and how to configure the local development environment and how to contribute to the appliction.
+Before writing any code in this repository be sure to read the documentation in the [docs](./doc) directory, this provides guidelines and how to configure the local development environment and how to contribute to the application.

 Guides to developing code on this project can be found here: